Edgbaston: Tuesday 19th November - Course open on the winter course on full greens. No trolleys until 10 o'clock unless using winter wheels.

-It may come as a surprise to visitors and, possibly, some members that, despite the maturity of the course and surroundings, Edgbaston Park has been the home of the Club for only 75 years.
+It may come as a surprise to visitors and, possibly, some members that, despite the maturity of the course and surroundings, Edgbaston Park has been the home of the Club for over 100 years.

 Whilst the Club may not be unique in this respect, it must be rare for a golf club to have had three homes, especially as the first two sites (Warley Woods 1896 – 1910) and Tennal Hall, Harborne (1910 – 1935) were outside the boundaries of the location name.

 Where, however, one can safely say that the Club is so unusual is in its very close proximity to the centre of a city the size of Birmingham and thanks must be accorded to the Calthorpe family, who are the Club’s freeholder, for protecting the 144 acres that the Club enjoys as an open space amenity, all of which is in a Conservation Area and part of which is an Area of Special Scientific Interest and a Nature Reserve.